c-elliott96/cdell.io/content/about.md

 If you'd like to contact me and have something important to say, please send me a PGP encrypted email to cdelliott96 (at) gmail (dot) com.
-Of course, I accept communication from anyone, I just won't open your links if I don't know you ☺
+Of course, I accept communication from anyone, I just may not open your links if I don't know you. ☺

 Here is my PGP fingerprint: